claudia-hm/BSPP/Project/readme.md

 The project has consisted in doing an exhaustive review of the Logistic Regression function from a Bayesian perspective.
 In particular, we have performed several Bayesian experiments with three different programming languages (PyMC3, PyStan and Tensorflow Probability) and done comparisons regarding the convergence, autocorrelation, effective sample size, execution time and performance.

+The final code for our project can be found in the submission folder.

 -----------

 ## How to run the code